YipengHu/label-reg/README.md

 ```

 * **Training-Step-3** (Optimisation):
-Adam is the favourite optimiser here with default settings with an initial learning rate around 1e-5:
+Adam is the favourite optimiser here with default settings with an initial learning rate around 1e-5 (it may need to be tuned down if the network_type is set to 'global' or 'composite'):

 ```python
 train_op = tf.train.AdamOptimizer(1e-5).minimize(loss_similarity+loss_regulariser)
 ```

 The main iterative minibatch gradient descent is fairly standard, except for the two-stage clustering sampling when sampling the label data, after the image pairs being sampled.
 This is useful because different image pairs have different numbers of labels, a consequence for exploiting _ad hoc_ anatomical labels, which was further discussed in the papers.
-Basically, this can form a compact training minibatch of image-label quartets with fixed size, enabling efficient use of the parallel computing resource, as in the placehoders in the previous steps.
+Importantly, this can form a compact training minibatch of image-label quartets with a fixed size, as defined in the placehoders in the previous steps, enabling efficient use of the parallel computing resource.

-A standard minibatch optimisation can be trivially modified to uniformly sample a label pair (moving and fixed) from those available label pairs delineated on each (first-stage) sampled image pair (i.e. a subject/patient).
-Again, assuming a minibatch size of 4 and _num_labels[i]_ is the number of available labels for ith image pair:
+A standard minibatch optimisation can be trivially modified to uniformly sample a label pair (moving and fixed) from those available label pairs delineated on each (first-stage) sampled image pair (i.e. moving and fixed images from one patient/subject).
+Assuming a minibatch size of 4 again, _num_labels[i]_ is the number of available labels for ith image pair:

 ```python
     # in each iteration step